 ‘Do I want it to match a style or theme?’

 This is invaluable in narrowing down the choices, because your overall style might rule out a lot of options.
 If you’re going for a classic, traditional wedding, then you’d probably want your car to match your theme, and an army jeep or a Del Boy Reliant Robin probably aren’t your first choices.

 Alternatively, if your theme is different, unusual, and quirky, then the classic Roller, or the sleek executive limo probably doesn’t necessarily work for you.
 There’s a huge variety of Wedding Cars available now, so you should be able to get one that suits your wedding style.

 Still on the issue of style, the old trap of style over substance still has to be avoided!
-As owners of a vehicle which falls into the quirky category, we see all too often the folly of couples choosing quirky, which might have seemed a fun idea in the planning process, but which on the day turned out to be totally impractical.
+As owners of a vehicle which may fall into the quirky category, we see all too often the folly of couples choosing something quirky, which might have seemed a fun idea in the planning process, but which on the day turned out to be totally impractical.

 Another very important question is,

 ‘What time of year am I getting married?’

 While it’s still true that most weddings are in the summer months, not all are, and December is usually a very busy month for us.
 A winter wedding would probably rule out the need for a convertible, and this could apply to some summer weddings too, as after spending a lot of time and money on a fabulous hairdo, would you want it wrecked by wind in an open top car?